NicholasLam1/cse15l-lab-reports/lab-report-3-week-5.md

         EVGFP Is your health excellent, very good, good, fair or
 ```

+This is searching through the contents of the technical/biomed/1468-6708-3-1.txt file for any instances of EVGFP regardless of case.
+This is useful since it can search for the acronym even if the user forgets to capitalize some of the letters.

 ```
 [cs15lfa22ln@ieng6-202]:docsearch:144$ grep -i "Cesd" technical/biomed/1468-6708-3-1.txt
           depression (CESD score), serum albumin, serum
         CESD Center for Epidemiologic Studies Depression
 ```
+This is searching through the contents of the technical/biomed/1468-6708-3-1.txt file for any instances of CESD regardless of case.
+This is useful since it can search for the acronym even if the user forgets to capitalize some of the letters.

 The third command-line option would be -n which displays the matched lines and their line numbers.

 ```
 [cs15lfa22ln@ieng6-202]:docsearch:150$ grep -n "impact" technical/plos/journal.pbio.0020001.txt